dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-2 Case Study - LLC sensitivity.md

 Although there is a total of 128 MiB of LLC, the four cores of a CCX cannot store cache blocks in an LLC other than their own 32 MiB LLC (32 MiB/CCX x 4 CCX).
 Since we will be running single-threaded benchmarks, we can focus on a single CCX.
 The size of LLC in our experiments will vary from 0 Mib to 32 Mib with steps of 2 Mib.

+### Workload: SPEC CPU2017 {.unlisted .unnumbered}

+We use a subset of benchmarks from the SPEC CPU2017 suite[^4].
+Specifically, we selected the 33 memory-intensive single-threaded applications suggested in [@MemCharacterizationSPEC2006].
+These applications have been compiled with the version of GCC and the base flags specified by SPEC in the configuration file provided with the suite.
+Specifically, version 6.3.1 has been used, and the following options: `-g -O3 -march=native -fno-unsafe-math-optimizations -fno-tree-loop-vectorize`. `-DBIG_MEMORY` has been used for `deepsjeng` and `-m64` when required.
+SPEC CPU2017 contains a collection of industry-standardized performance benchmarks that stress the processor, memory subsystem and compiler.
+It is widely used to compare the performance of high-performance systems.
+It is also extensively used in computer architecture research.

+The methodology is detailed in [@Navarro-Torres2023].
+The code and the information necessary to reproduce the experiments can be found in the following public repository: <https://github.com/agusnt/BALANCER>.

 ### Controling and Monitoring LLC allocation {.unlisted .unnumbered}

 In addition, there are specific banks of MSRs registers, belonging to _AMD64 Technology Platform Quality of Service Extensions_ (AMD QoSE) [@QoSAMD] that are used to monitor and enforce limits on LLC allocation and memory _read_ bandwidth per thread.